AdaCore/spark2014/docs/lrm/source/introduction.rst

 Main Program
 ------------

-In SPARK 2005, a dedicated annotation was used to identify the main program.
-There is no corresponding aspect in |SPARK| and instead it is expected that any implementation of |SPARK| will have its own mechanism to allow the tools to identify the main program (albeit not within the language itself).
+There is no aspect or pragma in |SPARK| indicationg taht a subprogram is a main program.
+Instead it is expected that any implementation of
+|SPARK| will have its own mechanism to allow the tools to identify the
+main program (albeit not within the language itself).

 .. _sprs: